What Are AI Evals?

 3. Build Targeted Evaluators

-- For some tasks, reference-based checks (comparing to a gold answer) work.
-For others, you’ll need reference-free rules, human-in-the-loop grading, or even LLM-as-judge.
+• For some tasks, reference-based checks (comparing to a gold answer) work.
+For others, you’ll need reference-free rules, human-in-the-loop evals, statistical or programmatic evals and LLM-as-judge to run automated evals on your agent's responses.

 4. Analyze, Iterate, Repeat

-- Use dashboards, alerts, and error analysis to spot regressions and new risks.
+• Use dashboards, and alerts to spot regressions and new failure modes.

 5. Share and Act